deployKF/deployKF/README.md

 ### Step 3: apply the manifests to your cluster

-The only manifest you need to apply manually is the ArgoCD ["app of apps"](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications:
+The only manifest you need to manually apply is the ArgoCD ["app of apps"](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications.

+The `app-of-apps.yaml` manifest is generated at the root of your `--output-dir` folder, so you can apply it with:

 ```shell
 kubectl apply --filename GENERATOR_OUTPUT/app-of-apps.yaml